Seven steps to write your perfect online dating message

 Anyone who’s ever dated online has had that moment – the blinking cursor, the empty text box, the racing heart, and the brain so temporarily empty, it has tumbleweed running through it.
 But…relax.
 Make yourself a soothing cup of tea, and we’ll talk about how to do it right.

-1. Make sure your profile is complete before you email anyone
+1. Make sure your profile is complete before you message anyone

-Again, don’t panic – it doesn’t have to be the best, most perfect subject line in the history of email.
+Again, don’t panic – it doesn’t have to be the best, most perfect opening in the history of dating sites.
 Just aim for something pithy and personalised.
 If your match mentions loving a specific film, use a quote from it as your subject.
-If they love a certain stand-up comic, use the beginning of one of their jokes (Google is your friend at times like these).
+If they love a certain stand-up comic, use the beginning of one of their jokes you know.
 Create something that’s witty and warm and demonstrates you’ve read their profile, as opposed to just flicking through their photos.
 Then…

 3. Use their name